 For the measurement of central blood pressure, arterial stiffness, and overall cardiac risks, IPC Heart Care has excellent testing equipment.
-There have been so many times when patients have come to IPC saying that they have symptoms that won’t go away, and that all doctors in the past have said that their blood pressure is normal.
-Many of these patients have not been normal at all.
-Sometimes, the blood pressure goes up during certain activities, or at certain times of the day, which slips by the notice of other health centers or doctors.
-Sometimes the blood pressure appears normal on the arm, but our investigations reveal that the blood pressure in certain arteries is not normal.
+There have been too many instances where patient have approached IPC stating that they have symptoms which are not going away, and all doctors have stated in the past that their blood pressure is fine.
+Many of these patients were not at all regular.
+Often, during certain activities, or at certain times of the day, blood pressure increases, and slips when other health centres or physicians warn them.
+Blood pressure looks normal on the arm occasionally, but our study indicates that the blood pressure of some arteries is not normal.

-At IPC, we not only measure blood pressure on the arm, but we also measure the central aortic blood pressure using the SphygomoCor (TM).
-IPC’s SphygomoCor (TM) was the 2nd in the country, and many large hospitals don’t have one even today!
+We not only measure blood pressure on the arm at the IPC, but we also use SphygomoCor (TM) to measure central aortic blood pressure.
+SphygomoCor (TM) from IPC was the 2nd in the country, and many large hospitals don’t have one even today!
 To measure the pressure on the heart itself, this simple, non-invasive test is used.
-It tells us whether the arteries have become stiff, and whether blood pressure has affected the heart.
-IPC also has ambulatory monitors to monitor blood pressure over 24 hours or more, if necessary.
+It tells us whether the arteries have become stiff and whether the heart has been compromised by blood pressure.
+If required, IPC also has outpatient monitors to monitor blood pressure for 24 hours or more.

-Because… IPC Delves Deep Into the Root Causes of Hypertension in Each Specific Case:
+Since … In each particular case, IPC Delves Deep Into the Root Causes of Hypertension:

-Whatever the level of severity of your condition, IPC is known for its active participation in every patient’s recovery process.
-Having said that, we at IPC also motivate our patients to take an active interest in their health and become responsible for their own health.
+Whatever the degree of seriousness of your illness, IPC is respected for its active role in the healing process of any patient.
+Having said that, we at IPC also encourage our patients to take an active interest in their health and become responsible for their own health.
 Not much can ever be done without the patients’ help with lifestyle improvements, etc.

-IPC has a host of expert nutritionists who are specialized in heart-related ailments including blood pressure.
-It cannot be stressed enough how important the role of diet is for lowering blood pressure can not be emphasized enough.
+IPC has a number of nutritionists specializing in heart-related disorders such as blood pressure.
+How critical the function of diet is for lowering blood pressure can not be emphasized enough.
 Recommendations on diet are very unique to particular cases.
-Our dieticians are always able to have any number of one-on-one sessions with patients and to answer all queries about diet and nutrition.
+Our dieticians are always able to have any amount of one-on-one sessions with patients and to answer all diet and nutrition queries.

-Any time and any day, our stress counselors are there for you any time and any day.
-So, please do ask for their help.
-They are absolutely wonderful at their jobs.
-They are not just trained but are also very experienced with helping people deal with their problems, get a healthy perspective over them and learn how to deal with them in the best possible manner.
+Any time and any day, our stress counselors are there for you.
+So, please ask for their assistance.
+At their work, they are truly great.
+Not only are they qualified, but they are also very knowledgeable in helping people cope with their issues, getting a healthy perspective on them, and learning how to deal with them in the best way possible.

-Stress management at IPC includes Yoga, Meditation, which you are welcome to do for as long as you like, or practice at home after studying how it is done, under the guidance of our teachers at either of our IPC centers.
+Stress management at IPC involves yoga, meditation, which you are welcome to do for as long as you want or practice at home after studying how it is done, under the guidance of our teachers at either of our IPC centers.
 We also have a variety of books on yoga, meditation, and relaxation methods written by different IPC members, as well as audio CDs on relaxation.
-All proceeds on the sale of these go towards the IPC Foundation.
+All proceeds from the selling of such items go to the IPC Foundation.

 ECP / EECP is a non-invasive procedure that, when caused by atherosclerosis, or blocked arteries, helps to relieve blood pressure.
-Treatment with ECP / EECP activates and accelerates the formation of collateral circulation and makes it permanent.
-This treatment may be recommended when hypertension is accompanied by blockages in the coronary or other large arteries, this therapy may be recommended.
+Treatment with ECP / EECP activates and accelerates the development and permanence of collateral circulation.
+When hypertension is followed by blockages in the coronary or other large arteries, this therapy may be recommended.

-We would just like to emphasize here that for therapies such as ECP / EECP and Chelation, the proper patient selection process is most important.
+We would also like to emphasize here that for therapies such as ECP / EECP and Chelation, the proper patient selection process is most important.
 These therapies are not sufficient for everyone.
-Unfortunately, there are individuals and centers providing these treatments today, as with any other treatment, when they are not authorized to do so.
+Unfortunately, there are individuals and centers providing these treatments today, as with any other treatment, when they are not allowed to do so.
 Consequently, people with contraindicated health problems can be coaxed into taking them, or people who do not require these treatments.
-These therapies can prove dangerous or even fatal for people with certain health issues ( e.g. Chelation in decreased renal function), and even for healthy or appropriate candidates if proper protocols are not followed during administration.
+These therapies can prove to be dangerous or even fatal for people with some health conditions ( e.g. reduced renal function chelation) and even for safe or suitable candidates if they do not follow proper protocols during administration.

 What Is Blood Pressure?

 The persistent condition of elevated pressure in the arteries is “hypertension” or “high blood pressure.”
-The WHO (World Health Organization) has made standards for “normal blood pressure” stricter.
-While the standard used to be set at 120/80, today it has been lowered to 115/75.
-While anything between 130 to 139 / 80 to 89 is considered to be mildly high, it is important to note that with a one-off high reading, a person should not be considered to have “high blood pressure/hypertension”.
+The WHO (World Health Organization) has made “natural blood pressure” guidelines more rigorous today.
+While the standard used to be set at 120/80, it was lowered to 115/75 today.
+While anything from 130 to 139 / 80 to 89 is considered mildly elevated, it is important to note that with a one-off high reading, a person should not be considered to have “high blood pressure/hypertension”.
 If they are nervous, several individuals have elevated blood pressure levels at a doctor’s office.
 The rule of thumb is that a person should have 3 elevated readings on different occasions in order to be identified as having “high blood pressure” or “hypertension”.
-Plus, if a doctor finds a reading high, he generally asks the patient to lie down, makes him relax, and then re-measures the blood pressure.
+Plus, if a doctor notices a high reading, he normally asks the patient to lie down, helps him relax, and then re-measures his blood pressure.

-Primary hypertension is generally age-related.
-As we age, our arteries tend to harden, and the passages through which blood flows tend to narrow.
-This results in the heart having to pump blood harder.
+Generally, primary hypertension is age-related.
+Our arteries tend to harden as we age, and the passages that blood passes into tend to narrow.
+This results in the heart, which increases blood pressure, having to pump blood harder.